jundalisay/superb/content/en/superphysics/principles/chapter-04b.md

 ---
+# heading: "Math for Qualities and Ratios"
+heading: "Chapter 4b"
 title: "What is Qualimath?"
-heading: "Math for Qualities and Ratios"
 # more than Quantities and Equalities"
-date: 2020-07-07
+date: 2020-12-27
 image: "/graphics/physics/math.jpg"
 description: "Qualimath is Math for operating on Qualities instead of Quantities"
 linkb: /superphysics/solutions/isaiah